maciej-podgorski/birdnet-go/internal/audio/buffer/README.md

 - No platform-specific code in the buffer implementation
 - Platform-independent time management through TimeProvider abstraction
 - Consistent byte order handling for audio data
+- **Important**: Each buffer is designed to handle a single audio channel; for multi-channel audio (stereo), use separate buffers
 - Optimized for cross-platform performance
 - Comprehensive test suite ensuring consistent behavior across platforms